cdpxe/WendzelNNTPd/docs/docs/running.md

 If you have many users, some of them should have access to the same newsgroup (e.g., the developers of a new system should have access to the development newsgroup of the system).
 With roles you do not have to give every user explicit access to such a group.
-Instead you add the users to a role and give the role access to the group.
+Instead, you add the users to a role and give the role access to the group.
 (One advantage is that you can easily give the complete role access to another group with only one command instead of adding each of its users to the list of